Ajfriel86/PilateParadise/README.md

 ## Deployment

+### Deployment to Git Hub Pages

-This website was constructed in GitPod and deployed on GitHub.
+This website was constructed in VS Code and deployed on GitHub.
 The steps taken to deploy this website from its [GitHub Repository](https://github.com/Ajfriel86/PilatesParadise) are as follows:

 - Log into GitHub
 - Go to the list of repositories on the left-hand side of the screen.
-- Click on the repository - Ajfriel86/pilatesparadise
+- Click on the repository - [](Ajfriel86/pilatesparadise)
 - Choose the settings tab from the menu items across the top of the page; it is the ninth choice and last option on the menu items.
-- Once the settings page has loaded scroll down to GitHub Pages.
+- Once the settings page has loaded scroll down to Pages.
 - In the source section, choose the master branch.
 - On selecting this the page is automatically refreshed and the website is deployed.
 - A link to the website is then displayed, this is the deployed website address.

+How to clone Repo!!!

 ---